The school holiday season can be stressful enough for separated parents. In this article, we will discuss how to best plan for the holiday.

 Usually, it is the parents who find adjusting to new arrangements over the holiday time difficult.
 To make such decisions easier, the key is to plan ahead and not leave difficult decisions to the last minute.

 Consider the bigger picture

-The aim is to be able to co-parent over the holiday periods and in such a way that your child will understand that both parents love them and want to spend positive periods of time with them.
+The aim is to be able to co-parent over the holiday periods in such a way that your child will understand that both parents love them and want to spend positive periods of time with them.
 However, we understand that separation can be a bumpy road, and it’s easier for some to achieve this than others.

 Talk to each other

 If there are no welfare issues and you are struggling to reach an agreement with your co-parent about sharing the school holidays, it is usually quicker and cheaper to use a mediator rather than going to court.
-They will arrange a meeting with your former partner to agree how childcare over the holidays will be split.
+They will arrange a meeting with your former partner to agree on how childcare over the holidays will be split.
 Communication is key: airing your thoughts normally pays off, allowing you to negotiate a fair, practical custody agreement over the school holidays well in advance.

 To make the school holiday period work for you, it’s a good idea to put your agreement in writing.
-This will not only help with organisation, but it will help you both keep track of what’s been agreed when you’re making bookings or holiday arrangements again in the future.
+This will not only help with organisation, but it will help you both keep track of what’s been agreed upon when you’re making bookings or holiday arrangements again in the future.

 Set out a Parenting Plan